Visual aids 29/09/2014

 The most frequent symptoms are a loss of vision of detailed objects, a reduction in the visual field (peripheral sight, steps, etc.) or both at the same time.

-The most frequent illnesses causing low vision are age-related macular degeneration (AMD), retinitis pigmentosa, cataracts, diabetic retinopathy (DME) and glaucoma.
+The most frequent illnesses causing low vision are age-related macular degeneration (AMD), retinitis pigmentosa, cataracts, diabetic retinopathy (DR) and glaucoma.